dballif/dballif/README.md

 I'm currently studying for the CompTIA Security+ Certification.
 My goal is taking the test by the end of August 2023.
 Feel free to ask me how it's going.

 I've also just started learning Solidity, becuase web3 is something I don't know a ton about yet, but it seems like there are going to be some reallhy cool opporutunities there.

+## Completed Projects
+In an effort to learn some basic Kotlin, I created an Android app called PhasmoChallenges.
+You can find it on the Google Play Store [here](https://play.google.com/store/apps/details?id=com.dballif.dev.phasmochallenges).
+It's purpose was to provide an extra experience to playing Phasmophobia by providing randomized "challenges" to try and complete.
+It's pretty outdated at this point due to the many updates of the game play.

 ## Other Interests
 Cybersecurity - Beyond being super important, it's incredibly fascinating.
 I'm currently reading "This is How They Tell Me the World Ends" by Nicole Perlroth.
 Fascinating.
 And a little concerning.